 Most business contracts are written documents, but some are oral agreements between various parties.
 We strongly recommend written business contracts, and in many instances, written business contracts are required.

-Why should I hire Hocker & Associates, LLC to help write a business contract?
+Why should I hire Hocker Law, LLC to help write a business contract?

 Every single word matters in a business contract.
 Remove one or add another and the terms of your business contract could change dramatically.
 That's why it's critical that you carefully review any business contract before signing or agreeing to one.